 The rule, as adopted, was designed to cover those investment advisers that were registered with the SEC as well as those investment advisers that relied on the Private Fund Adviser Exemption.
-Because the Dodd-Frank Act repealed the Private Fund Adviser Exemption, the SEC proposes to amend Rule 206(4)-5 to cover not only registered advisers, but also exempt reporting advisers and foreign private advisers.
+Because the Dodd-Frank Act repealed the Private Fund Adviser Exemption, the SEC proposes to amend rule 206(4)-5 to cover not only registered advisers, but also exempt reporting advisers and foreign private advisers.

-In addition, the SEC has proposed amendments to Rule 206(4)-5 to prohibit advisers from paying third party marketers unless they are "regulated municipal advisors", (as opposed to "regulated persons").
-"Regulated municipal advisors" would be defined under the Advisers Act as persons that are registered pursuant to Section 15B of the Exchange Act and subject to pay-to-play rules adopted by the Municipal Securities Rulemaking Board (MSRB).
-The Dodd-Frank Act created a new category of persons called "municipal advisors" that are defined as persons that undertake a solicitation of a municipal entity.
+In addition, the SEC has proposed amendments to rule 206(4)-5 to prohibit advisers from paying third party marketers unless they are "regulated municipal advisors," (as opposed to "regulated persons").
+"Regulated municipal advisors" would be defined under the Advisers Act as persons that are registered pursuant to section 15B of the Exchange Act and subject to pay-to-play rules adopted by the Municipal Advisors" that are defined as persons that undertake a solicitation of a municipal entity.
 These persons include third party solicitors, including registered investment advisers and broker-dealers, that seek business on behalf of an investment adviser from a municipal entity, including a pension fund.
 These municipal advisors are subject to MSRB rules.
 The SEC believes that the MSRB will adopt pay-to-play rules that will apply to these municipal advisors.

-In addition to amendments to the Advisers Act pay-toplay rule, the SEC is also proposing to amend Rule 204-2 under the Advisers Act, which requires registered advisers to keep certain delineated books and records, including performance-related records.
+In addition to amendments to the Advisers Act pay-to-play rule, the SEC is also proposing to amend rule 204-2 under the Advisers Act, which requires registered advisers to keep certain delineated books and records, including performance-related records.
 The SEC is proposing to exempt certain advisers that would be required to register with the SEC because of the repeal of the Private Fund Adviser Exemption by the Dodd-Frank Act from having to maintain certain performance-related records as long as the adviser did not voluntarily register with the SEC while it was still eligible for the Private Fund Adviser Exemption.

 The SEC has also adopted other technical and conforming amendments to the Advisers Act relating to client-counting, the keeping of books and records, and various definitions under the Advisers Act.